Questions related to the 1st assignment

 Q4

-Can we use the symbol ";" in the bodies of our rules?
+Can we use the symbol ";" (OR symbol) in the bodies of our rules?

 A4

-No, you are not allowed to use ";" and you also are not allowed to use symbols "->" and "!" when you work on your assignments.
-Note that any rule with disjunction (i.e., with ";") in its body can be written as a couple of rules with the same predicate in the head, but with different bodies.
+No, you are not allowed to use ";" and you also are not allowed to use commands "->" and "!" when you work on your assignments.
+Note that any rule with disjunction OR (i.e., with ";") in its body can be written as a couple of rules with the same predicate in the head, but with one disjunct per body.

 Q5